licaakwarteng/Data_Ingestion_Pipeline/README.md

-# cloud_data_ingestion_pipeline
+# data_ingestion_pipeline
-This is a personal data engineering project version of a real-world project translating an enterprise pattern into my own architecture.
+This is my personal data engineering project version of a real-world project translating an enterprise pattern into my own architecture.

 ## Problem Statement